jlouie10/GifTastic/README.md

 * New search layout
 * Transition effect when loading gifs for the first time
 * More mobile responsive
+* Added title to each gif

 # Instructions

 # Issues ([Feature], [Bug])
+[Feature] Add limit when gifs loaded is greater than total gifs on Giphy [Bug] All titles appear to be lowercase
+[Bug] Long titles push gif container wider than image

 # References
 * Page template inspiration